kgemmler/PeopleAnalytics/PredictingAttrition.md

 ---------------------------------------------------

 1. Refine machine learning techniques
     -   Optimize parameters of assessed models
     -   Try other machine learning techiques e.g. neural networks

-1. Improvement of content:
+2. Improvement of content
     -   Use a more HR data base with more features and data
     -   Create more predictions e.g. predict employer performance

-1. Improvement of frontend to make a usable model
+3. Improvement of frontend to make a usable model
     -   Create an interface for clients to upload data
     -   Create an automated output for clients e.g. dashboard output